Phosphatidylserine: Composition

 Phosphatidylserine is formed in bacteria (such as E. coli) through a displacement of cytidine monophosphate (CMP) through a nucleophilic attack by the hydroxyl functional group of serine.
 CMP is formed from CDP-diacylglycerol by PS synthase.
 Phosphatidylserine can eventually become phosphatidylethanolamine by the enzyme PS decarboxylase (forming carbon dioxide as a byproduct).
 Similar to bacteria, yeast can form phosphatidylserine in an identical pathway.

 In mammals, phosphatidylserine is instead derived from phosphatidylethanolamine or phosphatidylcholine through one of two Ca^{2+}-dependent head-group exchange reactions in the endoplasmic reticulum.
 Both reactions require a serine but produce an ethanolamine or choline, respectively.
 These are promoted by phosphatidylserine synthase 1 (PSS1) or 2 (PSS2).
 Conversely, phosphatidylserine can also give rise to phosphatidylethanolamine and phosphatidylcholine, although in animals the pathway to generate phosphatidylcholine from phosphatidylserine only operates in the liver.

 Functions

 Cognitive function

-PS has been studied for its potential in improving memory, learning, and concentration.
-Supplementation with PS has been shown to have no effect in enhancing cognitive performance in the elderly and individuals with cognitive decline.
+Supplementation with PS has been studied with mixed results; while some short-term research (such as a 2001 trial on soy-derived PS with measurements at 6 and 12 weeks) found no significant effect on cognitive performance in the elderly with age-associated memory impairment, the U.S. FDA has permitted qualified health claims (with enforcement discretion) stating that phosphatidylserine may reduce the risk of dementia and cognitive dysfunction in the elderly, though noting the evidence is very limited and preliminary.